nikolas-virionis/spotify-api/README.md

   --- Playlist URL: The playlist url is available when right clicking the playlist name / or going to the three dots that represent the playlist options <br>
   --- Playlist ID: The playlist id is available the hash string between the last '/' in and the '?' in the playlist url<br>
   <img src='./readme-pictures/Playlist Configs.png' width='25%'><br>
-  --- User ID: The use rid is available when clicking the account, and accessing its information, on spotify's website<br>
+  --- User ID: The user id is available when clicking the account, and accessing its information, on spotify's website<br>
   <img src='./readme-pictures/Account.png' width='25%'><br>

   - Calling the function: